Zac Efron Is Reportedly Dating Former Co-Star Halston Sage

-Zac Efron Love Life Update Alert.
-Us Weekly reports that not only did the actor split with swimmer Sarah Bro, who he was first spotted with back in April, he also has a new girlfriend who will be a familiar face for longtime fans of Efron.
+Zac Efron Love Life Update Alert: Us Weekly reports that not only did the actor split with swimmer Sarah Bro, who he was first spotted with back in April, but he also has a new girlfriend who will be a familiar face for longtime fans of Efron.
 He and fellow actress Halston Sage were believed to have briefly dated after starring in the 2014 film Neighbors, and now a source tells the outlet that not only are they back together, but apparently very much "in love."

 Advertisement